-- Enumerated Types is a set of symbolic constants: - mtype stands for message type. - There can be multiple mtype declarations but they are equivalent to a single mtype declaration that contains the concatenation of all separate lists of symbolic names.
+- Enumerated Types is a set of symbolic constants: - none of the names specified in an mtype declaration can match reserved words from PROMELA, such as init, or short. - There can be multiple mtype declarations but they are equivalent to a single mtype declaration that contains the concatenation of all separate lists of symbolic names.